French Stewart: Career

 Stewart has appeared on MADtv and guest-starred in the Seinfeld episode "The Opposite".
 He can also be seen on the I Love The... series on VH1.
 He was an executive producer for Has Anyone Seen My Baby?, a drama on the Lifetime network that portrayed the life of a woman who lost her child on an African safari in the early 1970s.
 He also appeared as the "weird guy" office temp on NewsRadio.

-Stewart produced and costarred in the dual role of Queen Victoria and Sigmund Freud in Watson: The Last Great Tale of the Legendary Sherlock Holmes at the Sacred Fools Theater Company, where he is a member, and was co-artistic director of its 2012–2013 season.
-In May and June 2012, he appeared at Sacred Fools as Buster Keaton in the original play Stoneface: The Rise and Fall and Rise of Buster Keaton, written by his wife, Vanessa Claire Smith.
+Stewart produced and co-starred in the dual role of Queen Victoria and Sigmund Freud in Watson: The Last Great Tale of the Legendary Sherlock Holmes at the Sacred Fools Theater Company, where he is a member, and was co-artistic director of its 2012–2013 season.
+In May and June 2012, he appeared at Sacred Fools as Buster Keaton in the original play Stoneface: The Rise and Fall and Rise of Buster Keaton, written by his wife, Vanessa Claire Stewart.
 In 2011, he also voiced Richard De Longpre on Allen Gregory.

 On April 20, 2013, Stewart was a special guest on the NickHD television show Marvin Marvin, playing Marvin's Uncle Steve.
 In 2013, he joined the CBS series Mom as series regular Chef Rudy.
 He has also guest-starred on the TV show The Middle as Principal Cameron (2013 to May 13, 2015).

 Personal life

 Stewart married actress Katherine LaNasa on May 19, 1998, whom he met when she had a guest appearance on a 1996 episode of 3rd Rock from the Sun.
-They divorced in December 2009.
-He married actress Vanessa Claire Smith in June 2011.
-Their daughter, Helene Claire Stewart, was born on June 28, 2013.
+They divorced in December 2009 because she left him for Grant Show, and in 2012, LaNasa married Grant Show.
+Stewart married actress Vanessa Claire Perkins in June 2011.
+Their daughter was born on June 28, 2013.